CodeRigged/vue-templates/vue-app/README.md

 # vue-app-template

-This template includes a frontend and backend layer and only includes basic libraries.
+This template includes a frontend and backend layer and only basic libraries.

 ### Frontend